 Beyond these conditions regarding employment and income, SoFi also has a number of other requirements that borrowers must meet.
 Additionally, SoFi will consider an applicant’s financial history, credit score, and monthly income vs. expenses.

-Improving Your Chances of Getting Approved for a Personal Loan While Unemployed
+Improve Your Chances of Getting Approved for a Personal Loan While Unemployed

 For one, it helps to familiarize yourself with your own financial situation.
-Check your credit to see if it falls within a lender’s requirements, assess your current sources of income now that you’re unemployed, and take a look at how your current monthly debt payments compare to your monthly income.
+Check your credit score to see if it falls within a lender’s requirements, assess your current sources of income now that you’re unemployed, and take a look at how your current monthly debt payments compare to your monthly income.
 These are all factors that lenders will take into account when determining whether to approve the loan application, so the better they look, the better your chances that the lender’s answer will be a yes.

 If you’re not confident you can get approved for a personal loan with your financial situation as is, you might consider taking some of the following actions: